EllaBrands/stanDev/Coding-Style-and-Idioms.md

 We generally follow the [Google Style Guide](https://google.github.io/styleguide/cppguide.html) except for the exceptions listed in the following sections.
+We use a few tools to automate style and formatting checking, but they don't completely capture our formatting and style guidelines.

 ## Automated style checking tools